 What happens if you do not treat insulin resistance, but try to control blood sugar by whatever anti-diabetic medication has been recommended by big medical organizations?
 Your insulin resistance gets worse with the passage of time.
 Then, you have to keep adding more and more drugs to even control the blood sugars.
 This is what is called the “step-up” approach.
 You keep adding more and more steps (drugs) with the passage of time to control your blood sugars.
 Eventually, most diabetics end up on insulin, and consequently, develop many of the complications of insulin resistance and diabetes.

 In addition, you suffer from other consequences of untreated insulin resistance.
 These consequences include coronary artery disease, stroke, poor circulation in legs, dementia, cancer growth, kidney disease, peripheral neuropathy and eye disease.

 My Scientific Approach to the Treatment of Type 2 Diabetes

-Fifteen years ago, I got the courage to be free of the prison of these medical guidelines.
+Many years back, I got the courage to get out of the prison of medical guidelines.
 Instead, I focused on treating Type 2 diabetes at its root – insulin resistance.
-Only then, was I able to not only treat blood sugars effectively, but also to prevent other complications of insulin resistance and diabetes.
-I call it my scientific approach to treat Type 2 diabetes.
+I call it my scientific approach to treat – and even reverse – Type 2 diabetes.

-With my approach, once insulin resistance comes under control, you start to reduce the number of medications, even coming off insulin.
-That’s why I like to call this approach the “step-down.”
-You come down (or reduce) the steps (drugs) with the passage of time, instead off adding steps (drugs).
+With my approach, once insulin resistance comes under control, you start to reduce the number of medications.
+Many patients have been able to even come off insulin.
+That’s why I like to call this the “step-down” approach.
+You come down (or reduce) the steps (drugs) with the passage of time, instead of adding steps (drugs).

 - Proper Medications, if necessary